findcanary/roost/README.md

 # Roost - Database Backup Manager

 Roost is a database backup manager designed to simplify the process of taking backups from one environment and moving them to another.
-It was developed for Magento 2, however can be used it as well.
+It was developed for Magento 2, however can be used without it as well.

 Main features:
 * create/drop databases